(0 | 0 Reviews)

 Tips & Secrets

-• Using tender sponge gourds is mandatory for achieving the most professional-grade authentic sweet flavor and soft texture.
+• Using tender sponge gourds is mandatory for achieving the most authentic sweet flavor and soft texture.

-• Ensuring the vegetables are cooked in their own natural juices provides the absolute secret to achieving superior professional-grade delicate gravy.
+• Ensuring the vegetables are cooked in their own natural juices provides the absolute secret to achieving superior delicate gravy.

 Nutritional Information(Per 1 portion (200g))